CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 The School shall mean the School of Computer Science and Engineering, at the University;
    #.
 The ACNC shall mean the Australian Charities and Not-for-profits Commission; and
    #.
 CSESoc shall mean the Computer Science and Engineering Society of UNSW.
 	 #.
+Treasurer shall mean the Executive position of "Secretary" of the Club

+#.
 Unless a contrary statement appears in Section 7 of this Constitution, the Club shall be bound by all the clauses in Section 1 to Section 6 of this Constitution.